bcgsc/Mito-AssemblyViz/README.md

 ### The Visualization Modules:

-* GGisy [1]: A Circos-based genome assembly consistency plot which is given a set of contigs relative to a reference genome and results in a quick qualitative view of the misassemblies in a genome assembly.
+* GGisy [1]: A Circos-based genome assembly consistency plot which is given a set of assembled contigs together with the reference genome and results in a quick qualitative view of the misassemblies and gaps in the assembly comparing the two input genomes.
 We have modified the original GGisy library implementation (`GGisy.py`) to fit it into our goal.

 * HiPlot [2]: Given a set of hyper-parameters used by different assembly pipelines in a csv format, the HiPlot tool is used to illustrate the relationships between these parameters, such as the k-mer sizes, and the final assembly results, like the genome completeness.
 We have written a Python script (`HiPlot.py`) to use the original HiPlot library for this specific application.